AleksStaponas/CobaltLock/README.md

 </p>

 # Updates
-A new feature is nearly complete that generates files with randomized names and content.
-It demonstrates how attackers use such tactics to lower the likelihood of data recovery and forensic analysis.
-Furthermore, techniques like this have appeared in real-world ransomware campaigns, including early WannaCry variants.
+Cross-platform server with automated command deployment and privilege escalation support for Windows and Linux using LinPEAS and WinPEAS.

-## Features included in prototype
+## Features included in dir & file creator prototype

 - directory and file creation with random dates and times within a year period.
 - multi threading added to improve speed
 <details>